-There are substantial differences between Gaussian (i.e., ray-theoretic) and diffraction tomography as shown by Figures 8 - 9.
-Our estimates of these differences depend on the definition of the extent of the sensitivity-zone [N in eq.
-(1)], about which there is currently some debate, as well as the distribution of our current data set.
+as the distribution of our current data set.
 Independent of the choice of N, however, differences between the methods will be greatest at long periods for long paths.
 This means that, on average, diffraction tomography is most important in oceanic regions, but it is also important on continents at long periods.
 Diffraction tomography affects both the geometrical pattern and the amplitude of the estimated tomographic features.
 At each period, the correlation between the Gaussian and diffraction tomographic maps is high up to a critical spherical harmonic degree or structural wavelength.
 The value of this critical wavelength depends strongly on the choice of N in equation (2).
-Spherical harmonic power spectra reveal that diffraction tomography retrieves higher amplitude anomalies in a discrete period-dependent $\ell$ -band.
-This band at long periods extends from about $\ell = 10 - 35$ , which is of crucial importance for imaging upper mantle structures relevant to tectonic interpretation.
+Spherical harmonic power spectra reveal that diffraction tomography retrieves higher amplitude anomalies in a discrete period-dependent l band.
+This band at long periods extends from about $\ell = 10$ to 35, which is of crucial importance for imaging upper mantle structures relevant to tectonic interpretation.

-An example of the effect of these differences between Gaussian and diffraction tomography is found in Figure 16, which shows two vertical slices through two shear velocity models.
-One model is constructed from the dispersion maps derived from Gaussian tomography and the other from the diffraction tomography maps with the same data sets and damping.
-The differences between the models are mainly caused by the fact that the amplitudes of the long period diffraction tomography anomalies are typically larger than analogous anomalies from Gaussian tomography at the principal lengths scales of these models (i.e., $\sim 10 \leq \ell \leq \sim 35$ ).
+[27] An example of the effect of these differences between Gaussian and diffraction tomography is found in Figure 16, which shows two vertical slices through two shear velocity models.
+One model is constructed from the dispersion maps derived from Gaussian tomography and the other from the diffraction tomography maps with the same data sets and damping parameters.
+The differences between the models are mainly caused by the fact that the amplitudes of the long-period diffraction tomography anomalies are typically larger than analogous anomalies from Gaussian tomography at the principal lengths scales of these models (i.e., $\sim 10 \le \ell \le \sim 35$).
 The result is that mantle features inferred from diffraction tomography tend to have larger amplitudes and extend deeper than those from the Gaussian tomography.
 Thus, the Canadian and West African cratons extend deeper in Figures16c and 16f than in Figures 16b and 16e, respectively.
-Low velocity, asthenospheric anomalies such as those beneath the North Atlantic Ridge and the Red Sea, also extend deeper into the mantle with diffraction tomography.
+Low-velocity, asthenospheric anomalies, such as those beneath the North Atlantic Ridge and the Red Sea, also extend deeper into the mantle with diffraction tomography.
 In general, the depth extent of model features in the upper mantle depends in detail on approximations made in modeling the surface wave sensitivities.

-There remain a number of natural directions in which to move to advance methods designed to improve the practical application of surface wave scattering theories.
-Most importantly, further investigations with numerical experiments are needed to refine the extent of the sensitivity-zone (e.g., the value of N) and the shape of the Fréchet sensitivity kernels, to determine the importance of distinguishing between group and phase velocity kernels, and to investigate the deformation of sensitivity-zones caused by heterogeneity particularly at periods below ~30 s.
+[28] There remain a number of natural directions in which to move to advance methods designed to improve the practical application of surface wave scattering theories.
+Most importantly, further investigations with numerical experiments are needed to refine the extent of the sensitivity zone (e.g., the value of N) and the shape of the Fréchet sensitivity kernels, to determine the importance of distinguishing between group and phase velocity kernels, and to investigate the deformation of sensitivity zones caused by heterogeneity particularly at periods below ~ 30 s.
 Finally, it remains to be determined how azimuthal anisotropy estimates will be affected by modeling scattering through both isotropic and anisotropic structures.

-Acknowledgments.
-We would like to thank Roel Snieder for encouraging our work on this problem and Tatiana Yanovskaya for providing the ray-tracing code used to construct Figure 5.
+[29] Acknowledgments.
+We would like to thank Roel Snieder for encouraging our work on this problem, Tatiana Yanovskaya for providing the ray tracing code used to construct Figure 5, and Jeannot Trampert and an anonymous reviewer for helpful referee reports.
 All maps were generated with the Generic Mapping Tools (GMT) data processing and display package [Wessel and Smith, 1991, 1995].
 Aspects of this research were supported by grants from the Office of Polar Programs of the U.S. National Science Foundation, NSF-OPP-9615139 and NSF-OPP-9818498, and by contracts from the Defense Threat Reduction Agency, DTRA01-99-C-0019 and DTRA01-00-C-0013.